 In many accidents, it is possible that you are both a victim of an accident, and contributor to the accident.
 Multiple parties can share some degree of fault.
 If this is the case, it is possible to recover less than half the full amount of your damages.
 In some cases, you might not recover anything at all.

 Be prepared if the other side accuses you of contributory negligence.
 If you are prepared for this, you will know exactly what to say to counter them.
 This will prevent you from losing due to contributory negligence.

 Some clients want to appear tough and claim that their injuries are not as bad as they really are.
 They want to be resilient and avoid conflict.
 If you minimize your issues, you will almost definitely reduce what you receive in compensation.
 You should always get the financial compensation you need and deserve.

-If you work with an experienced personal injury attorney in Louisiana, you can get the compensation you deserve for your injuries as well as your pain and suffering.
+If you work with an experienced Louisiana personal injury attorney, you can get the compensation you deserve for your injuries as well as your pain and suffering.
 They train for many years in order to be able to evaluate cases objectively.

 Do not wait to speak to a personal injury attorney in Louisiana.
 If you enlist the help of a trained expert, they will be able to provide useful direction.
 Waiting too long to seek legal help might make it harder to gather evidence and present your case.